blaenk/blaenk.github.io/provider/notes/redis.markdown

 # Sorting

-Sorting can be performed on lists, sets, and ordered sets --- even according to data in other structures.
+Sorting can be performed on lists, sets, and ordered sets---even according to data in other structures.

 ``` python
 conn.rpush('sort-input', 23, 15, 110, 7)